|

 the shells up against the light.

 and in some places cultivated.
-Their lustrous shells are made into
+Its lustrous shells are made into

-souvenirs while the animals are eaten for food.
+souvenirs while the animal is eaten for food.
 The

 animal is also said to produce tiny pearls which are lead-coloured